Rigevidon Pill Product Information

-Rigevidon is a combined contraceptive pill made up of synthetic oestrogen (ethinylestradiol 30 mcg) and progesterone (levonorgestrel 150 mcg) that is 99% effective in preventing unplanned pregnancies.
+Rigevidon is a combined contraceptive pill made up of synthetic oestrogen (ethinylestradiol 30 mcg) and progesterone (levonorgestrel 150 mcg) that is over 99% successful in preventing unplanned pregnancies when taken correctly.

 Rigevidon is used to prevent unplanned pregnancies.
 It is 99% effective at stopping ovulation, reducing the probability of sperm reaching the egg following intercourse, and preventing a fertilised egg from attaching to the womb lining should fertilisation occur.